 Like the balustrade, the banister refers to all the parts that make a handrail system.
-The stair banister is responsible for both safety and asthetics.
+The stair banister is responsible for both safety and aesthetics.

-Functionally, the banister is one of the main safety factors in a stairway and it's perameters are called out in the local and national codes.
-Current California codes dictate that rail height must be between 34" and 38", measured plumb up from the stair nosing, on a stair and 42" off of the finished flooring (formerly 36") on a level balcony.
-Handrails must be grippable as determined again by codes as are the baluster spacing (less than 4" spaces).
+Functionally, the banister is one of the main safety factors in a stairway and it’s parameters are called out in the local and national codes.
+Current California codes dictate that rail height must be between 34″ and 38″, measured plumb up from the stair nosing, on a stair and 42″ off of the finished flooring (formerly 36″) on a level balcony.
+Handrails must be graspable as determined again by codes as are the baluster spacing (less than 4″ spaces).

 The banister often times sets or reflects the style (mood and tone) of the house.
 All of the stair components come together to make that statement of style and the staircase is typically located near or in view of the main house entrance.

-A) Wall fasteners for handrail usually holding the handrail off of the wall at least 1 1/2" for finger grip.
-Wall brackets are usually metal and designed for structure as well as austhetics.
+A) Wall fasteners for handrail usually holding the handrail off of the wall at least 1 1/2″ for finger grip.
+Wall brackets are usually metal and designed for structure as well as aesthetics.

 B) Ornamental piece decorating the stair stringer or skirt board that is usually scrolled or carved and trails off (miters to) the stair riser and on to the open skirt board.

-Bullstep - a starting step is refered to a bullstep
+A starting step is referred to a bull step

 An easing is a part of the handrail which is used at a transition from one angle (stair pitch) to another angle.
 For instance a starting easing is used to cap a starting newel post and curve up to be joined into the pitch or stair handrail.